Palaeologan Renaissance: Notable contributors

-Numerous private persons contributed to the expanding of knowledge in the empire during the time, these include the judge and historian George Pachymeres (1242 – c.
-1310), the philologist and theologian Maximus Planude (c.
+Under the impetus of the Palaeologan emperors, many politicians, scholars and writers took part in projects of literary revival and the expansion of knowledge.
+Among these were the judge and historian George Pachymeres (1242 – c.
+1310), and four great philological scholars of the time of Andronikos II: Thomas Magistros, Demetrius Triclinios, Manuel Moschopoulos, and the theologian Maximus Planudes (c.
 1255/1260 – c.
-1305/1310) who was one of the four great philological scholars of the time of Andronikos II, alongside Thomas Magistros, Demetrius Triclinios and Manuel Moschopoulos.
+1305/1310).
 The scholar and statesman Nikephoros Choumnos (c.
-1250/1255 – 1327) was one of the most important figures of the renaissance, while the philosopher Theodore Metochites (1270–1332) was a patron of the arts and sciences and was considered the most complete scholar of his time.
+1250/1255 – 1327) was one of the most important figures of the renaissance, while Theodore Metochites (1270–1332) was a philosopher and a patron of the arts and sciences, considered the most complete scholar of his time.
+He studied Classical antiquity, although not with the same intense interest as his contemporaries in Trecento Italy.
+The fourteenth-century poet Manuel Philes wrote pieces commemorating a wide variety of artworks and the aristocrats who had sponsored them.
+His work gives some insight into the creative activity of his time and place, although it is also full of "clichés or the praises and lineage of his noble patrons".
 A tradition of polemic also existed during the time, exemplified by the historian Nikephoros Gregoras, who expanded the criticism of Aristotle in his dialogue Phlorentius.
-Gemistos Plethon was exiled by Manuel II to the Despotate of Morea (an important intellectual center) from here, he gave numerous lectures that revived Platonic thought in Western Europe.
-Under the impetus of emperors, many politicians, scholars and writers took part in the literary revival of the time.
+Gemistos Plethon was exiled by Manuel II to the Despotate of Morea, an important intellectual center; his lectures there revived Platonic thought in Western Europe.
+Plethon had offended the emperor by studying heretical and even pagan doctrines, and thus displaying an openness of mind "very similar to Renaissance humanism".